alphagov/learningtime-jr-sem1/README.md

 `docker build -t health-checker .`
 Once the image is built, you can run a container using the following command:
 `docker run health-checker`

+##Access from a browser

+Once the services are running, visit the app on http://localhost:4000